dadamssg/arbiter/README.md

 // get an entity
 $document = $this->get('document.repository')->find(1);

-// focus the arbiter on the $document
+// focus the arbiter on an entity
 $arbiter->setObject($document);

 // get the current permissions the user has for the $document